What “Good” Security Actually Looks Like in 2026

 Detection alone is not enough.

-What ultimately determines the outcome of an incident is how effectively an organization responds.
+What determines the outcome of an incident is how effectively an organization responds.

 5. Integration, Not Fragmentation